telefonicaid/fiware-health/dashboard/README.rst

 ===================

 This dashboard is a tool to graphically monitor the *health* of the nodes in FIWARE Lab.
-It allows users and node administrators to know which capabilities of a region are working.
+It allows end users and node administrators to know which capabilities of a region are working.

 As the frontend for `Sanity Checks </fiware-region-sanity-tests/README.rst>`_, the dashboard shows all test results of each execution and the sanity check